BMIRDS/SlidePreprocessing/README.md

 - A: A patch that does not overlap with any ROI annotation is moved to "NonAnnotated" folder.
 If out-of-ROI regions are normal tissues, then this folder should contain normal tissues, but please make sure if this is true with the original annotators.

 - Q: All the patches are classified as "NonAnnotated", although there is a corresponding XML file for a slide.
 Why?
-- A: It happens when the 1) magnification is too low, 2) the ROI is too small and/or 3) stride is too large, thus a patch could not contain enough positive area.
+- A: It happens when the 1) magnification is too low, 2) the ROI is too small and/or 3) stride is too large; thus a patch could not contain enough positive area.
 The default "tissue_threshold" parameter requires 70% overlap with ROI to consider a patch as a class.
 You can also lower the parameter at the cost of non-positive tissue noise introduced in a patch.

 - Q: There is no patches in "NonAnnotated" folder for a slide.
 Does this mean all the patches belong to certain classes and no normal tissues?
 - A: That's possible.
-Please double-check if that is true by opening the slide and a corresponding XML file in ASAP or generating a thimbnail image with ROI overlay.
+Please double-check if that is true by opening the slide and a corresponding XML file in ASAP or generating a thumbnail image with ROI overlay.
+See [Thumbnails section.](#thumbnails)